 A smaller droplet size allows you to get a more accurate print, and the Pixma iX6820 can go as low as 1 picoliter when you need really sharp detail.
 You can choose between a 1,2, or 5 picoliter droplet, so that when you need a quick, less defined print, you have that option.

 Furthermore, this printer is capable of holding a range of media sizes from 4×6” postcard size, to much larger 13×19” print media.
+It can be the best printer for craft business to get the most effective service of it.

 - Get extremely fine detail from your prints due to the high resolution